 Through Dr.Alex Jimenez�s unique approach to healing, he continues being voted the best�Chiropractor in El Paso by the El Paso reviewing sites, clinical specialists, researchers and readers.��This is in part because he passionately accepts patients he feels are candidates for care.
 If he feels you need other treatment, then you will be referred to a clinic or Physician that is best suited for you.��Dr. Jimenez has teamed with the top surgeons, clinical specialists, medical researchers and premiere rehabilitation�providers to bring El Paso the top clinical treatments to our community.��Providing high non-invasive protocols is our priority.

 Sitting places added�stress and pressure on your back because it transfers the body�s full weight onto the buttocks and thighs.
 Sitting for long periods can cause�pressure�to�increase on the discs, which can lead to severe/chronic back pain.�Sitting also takes a toll on the lower extremities.
 As the�blood stays�in the legs and feet this creates a sluggish return of blood to the heart.

-The information herein on "How to Avoid Stressing Your Back El Paso, Texas" is not intended to replace a one-on-one relationship with a qualified health care professional, licensed physician, and is not medical advice.
-We encourage you to make your own health care decisions based on your research and partnership with a qualified health care professional.
+The information herein on "How to Avoid Stressing Your Back El Paso, Texas" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
+We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*